 And here’s a YouTube tutorial on how to use Zoom:

 I suggest that if you’re using Zoom for the first time that you go to their website, Zoom.us, or look for Zoom in your app store, install it, and practice talking to a friend.
-Find where the mute button is (hint: bottom left) in case your dog starts barking in the middle of a meeting.
+Find where the mute button is (hint: bottom left) in case your dog starts barking in the middle of a meeting, you can help calm your dog down by giving him the best cbd oil for dogs.
 And where the share button is (bottom middle) so that you can share pictures, writing, or Web windows.